The Easy Guide to Growing healthy, Green Grass

 Most grass is either cool weather grass or warm weather grass.
 This means that it grows best in either cool or warm temperatures.
 Cool weather grass grows best in colder climates, and includes varieties such as perennial ryegrass, fescue, and Kentucky bluegrass.
 For warmer climates, warm weather grasses like Bermudagrass, Bahiagrass, Zoysiagrass, and Centipedegrass are a better option.

-1) When to Plant Your Seed
+1) When to Plant Seed on Your Lawn

 The best time to plant grass seed when you are planting cool weather grasses is when there is no danger of frost, and when the soil temperature is warm enough to germinate the seeds.
 This usually means either mid-to-late spring or early fall.
 During these periods, the soil is the right temperature, there is typically enough rain to keep the soil moist and aid germination, and there is enough daylight to ensure that the grass thrives.
 Ideally, the daytime temperatures should be between 60 degrees to 75 degrees to support healthy growth.